 Hayley Silvester from Quickline says:

-“We know that cyber security is a big concern, especially when it comes to online banking and paying for items with a credit card but also, the use of – mobile devices and computers are a barrier.
+“We know that cyber security is a big concern, especially when it comes to online banking and paying for items with a credit card but also, the use of technology – mobile devices and computers are a barrier.
 We are showing local people how easy it is to use an iPad to download music, make a video call or do their banking or supermarket shop online.”

 “In particular, Quickline provides superfast wireless broadband in Beverley, and to rural communities where traditional telecoms companies are unable to reach, and often find some people haven’t even considered using the internet, but what a difference it makes to their lives to video call a grandchild or download some long-forgotten music.”